norc-heal/heal-data-pkg-guide/docs/index.md

 instructions tailored to your own situation based on your answers to three simple questions.

+The third section is a
+[step-by-step tutorial](fit) on preparing your first data package for submission to a public data repository, with instructions tailored to your own situation based on your answers to three simple questions.

-The third section provides [additional guidance](g-and-r) on specific topics as well as references to additional resources that may be helpful.
-Links to specific parts of this last section are provided throughout the first two sections to clarify concepts and recommendations as they come up.
+The fourth section provides [additional guidance](g-and-r) on specific topics as well as references to additional resources that may be helpful.
+Links to specific parts of this last section are provided throughout the first three sections to clarify concepts and recommendations as they come up.

 </div>